Boeing Starts Developing 737 MAX Replacement: Overdue Or Premature?

 Admittedly investors are torn on these kinds of efforts.
 On the one hand, these kinds of investments are needed to stay competitive.
 On the other hand, this is another expense that won’t lead to any revenue for well over a decade, most likely, and Boeing doesn’t have a great track record lately when it comes to getting new planes flying.

 I think what surprises me most about this announcement is the type of plane that Boeing is reportedly developing.
 It sounds like Boeing’s focus is on a pretty direct 737 replacement.
-In fairness, the jet’s technology is pretty outdated at this point, as 737 development began in 1964.
+In fairness, the jet’s design is pretty outdated at this point, as 737 development began in 1964.

 Part of the reason the 737 MAX has been such a mess is because Boeing just kept pushing the limits of a reliable but outdated aircraft, rather than starting from scratch.